spavythra/Playwright_practice/README.md

 *	Invalid email addresses are blocked from submission

 ### Extended Coverage (Interest-Driven)
 In addition to the core coverage, a small set of extended tests is included to express my interest and product understanding.
-These tests are clearly separated from user-story-driven tests and derived based on reasonable UI observations (e.g., required fields, radio button behavior)
+These tests are clearly separated from user-story-driven tests (assignment needs) and derived based on reasonable UI observations (e.g., required fields, radio button behavior)

 #### Derived test suite (Covered in basicForm_extended)